Functional Determinants for Constrained Path Integrals in Minisuperspace Jackiw-Teitelboim Gravity: Acknowledgments

 \section{Acknowledgments}

-H. M. would like to thank Masazumi Honda, Kota Numajiri, Oliver Janssen, Kazumasa Okabayashi, Daiki Saito and Takahiro Terada for useful discussions regarding the minisuperspace analysis of \ac{jt} gravity and Bianchi IX quantum cosmology.
+H. M. would like to thank Masazumi Honda, Oliver Janssen, Kota Numajiri, Kazumasa Okabayashi, Daiki Saito, and Takahiro Terada for useful discussions regarding the minisuperspace analysis of \ac{jt} gravity and Bianchi IX quantum cosmology.
 This work is supported by JSPS KAKENHI Grant No. JP23K13100.